Test Complete

 Adult Choking Facts

-• Relieved primarily by delivering abdominal thrusts (Heimlich maneuver).
+- Relieved primarily by alternating back blows and abdominal thrusts (Heimlich maneuver).

 Foreign Body Airway Obstruction (FBAO)

 FBAO is a preventable cause of death and one of the least common.
-When there is choking, however, the most common cause in adults is FBAO caused by food becoming lodged in the upper airway, such as steak or chicken.
+When there is choking, however, the most common cause in adults is FBAO, which is caused by food becoming lodged in the upper airway, such as steak or chicken.

 SIGNS OF CHOKING